The Main Tracking Tag

 • At “Add customs variables” select “yes”

-• Fill all request variables by add a name and pick the matching variable from the datalayer.
+• Fill all request variables by adding a name and pick the matching variable from the datalayer.

 The Contentsquare Main Tag is ready to be deployed.